Chinese team reports racist abuse at table tennis worlds - ExBulletin

 Liang advanced to the men’s singles semifinals, losing to teammate Fan Zhendong, the silver medalist of the Tokyo Olympics, on Sunday.

-The newly elected president of the ITTF, Petra Srling, said the issue was being taken “very, very seriously” by the organization she elected to lead last week.
+The newly elected president of the ITTF, Petra Sorling, said the issue was being taken “very, very, seriously” by the organization she chose to lead last week.

-“We stand against racism, and for us, ‘Table tennis.
-For everyone.
-For Life’ is reality.
-It’s not just our motto,” Srling told CGTN.
+“We stand up to racism, and for us, ‘Table Tennis.
+For All.
+For Life’ is the reality.
+It’s not just our motto,” Sorling told CGTN.

 Sources